eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 If there is no **story obstacle** to your actions, your GM should not call for a **contest** but simply let you narrate what you do, provided that seems credible.

 For example, you are traveling from one star system to another.
 In the next star system you hope to confront the aged rebel who holds long-forgotten secrets that could bring freedom to the galaxy.
 Your GM feels there is no useful **story obstacle** for you to **contest** against, and so lets you describe heading down to the spaceport to secure a ship, meeting the captain and crew of your vessel, and traveling to the next world.
 Your GM encourages you to summarize what happens quickly so you can get to the meeting with the old rebel.
-Your GM knows that will be the real **story obstacle**, convincing the old rebel to part with their secrets.
+Your GM knows that will be the real **story obstacle**: convincing the old rebel to part with their secrets.

 #### 2.3.2.3 Tactics

 You either choose an **ability** that represents any 'key moment' in overcoming that **story obstacle**, or a broad **ability** that lets you overcome the whole **story obstacle**.
 We call this choosing a **tactic**.

-The **rating** from your **ability score**, after adding any **augment** (see §2.5) or **modifiers** (see §2.4), relevant **consequences** or **benefits** (see §2.6) is your **target number**.
+The **rating** from your **ability score**, after adding any **augment** (see §2.5) or **modifiers** (see §2.4), relevant **consequences** or **benefits** (see §2.7) is your **target number**.

 Your **tactic** might describe your using an **ability** that helps you overcome a task within the **story obstacle**:  sneaking past the guards, picking the locks, choosing the right jury or skewering your opponent with your foil.
 Or, your **tactics** might describe using a broad ability like "Ninja", "Lawyer", or "Fencer" to overcome all those challenges that might form part of the **story obstacle**.
 Either way, if you succeed at that roll, you overcome the whole **story obstacle**.
 Or by failing at that roll, you fail to overcome the **story obstacle**, not just fail at one task.

 When deciding on your **tactic**, focus on how your unique abilities would help you overcome the **story obstacle**.
-This as the "key moment" where we focus on your PC.
+This as the 'key moment' where we focus on your PC.
 Use this moment to reveal your PC's strengths to the group.

 Your GM will determine if your **tactic** passes a **credibility test**.
-If you try to jump a 100 meters gap or run faster than a speeding car, your action is not credible and your GM will ask you to choose a different **tactic**.
+If you try to jump a 100 meter gap or run faster than a speeding car, your action is not credible and your GM will ask you to choose a different **tactic**.

-Credibility depends on the genre, as what is not credible in a gritty police procedural might be in pulp where you might be able to leap from a bridge onto a speeding train.
+Credibility depends on the genre, as what is not credible in a gritty police procedural might be in pulp, where you might be able to leap from a bridge onto a speeding train.
 If in dispute, your GM should discuss with the group whether they consider your **tactic** credible for the genre.

 **Extraordinary abilities** in some genres give you the capability to do the incredible.
-For example in a superhero genre you might fly or be invulnerable to bullets, in a fantasy genre hurl magical lightning bolts.
+For example in a superhero genre you might fly or be invulnerable to bullets, while in a fantasy genre you might hurl magical lightning bolts.
 A genre pack for the game should help define what incredible **tactics** are allowed for that game as part of an *Extraordinary Powers Framework*.

 The GM can narrate the remaining tasks that make sense of the story depending on your **success** with that roll, or have them occur 'off-stage' for speed.
 Think of the way TV or Cinema often cuts to the key moment of drama in a break-in, over showing us the whole heist from beginning to end.